PureStorage-OpenConnect/python-scripts/README.md

 # PythonSampleScripts
-Example Python scripts for Pure Storage FlashArray.
+Example Python scripts for Pure Storage FlashArray and FlashBlade